Prithiviraj25/ZOs-patch-data/coreutils.md

             GNU General Public License for more details.

             You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see .

             Written by Michael Meskes.  */

-            #include <config.h>
+            #include

             /* Keep this conditional in sync with the similar conditional in ../m4/stat-prog.m4.  */